squidfunk/mkdocs-material/docs/setup/ensuring-data-privacy.md

 :octicons-milestone-24: Default: _none_

-Material for MkDocs ships a native and extensible cookie consent form which asks the user for his consent prior to sending any data via analytics.
+Material for MkDocs ships a native and extensible cookie consent form which asks the user for consent prior to sending any data via analytics.
 Add the following to `mkdocs.yml`:

 ``` yaml